LiKTOi1029/December-20/README.md

 recalled data back up to the first index of the list (recently used).
 However, if a fourth item is added, then the lowest index (3rd item) is removed and everything is shifted back by one making room for the new data in the first index.

 I hope that makes sense I am not changing it.
-This is unfinished as of right now.
+This is a work in progress as of right now.